 - Siphiso Rock Shelter – Lubombo.
 Cave – prehistoric shelter, which has provided valuable information about the human past in this part of Africa.

-Described wonders of Swaziland
+Described landmarks of Swaziland

 This small country offers several outstanding landmarks.